Who doesn’t love homemade croutons? They’re wonderfully golden and crisp, and infinitely superior to dry, store-bought croutons.

 Most salads benefit from a crisp, crunchy element, which could be anything from toasted nuts, tortilla strips, ice water-soaked red onion, or of course, the classic crouton.

-I’ve been perfecting my homemade Caesar salad recipe lately, so I thought we’d start with the croutons.
+I’ve been perfecting my homemade Caesar salad recipe, so I thought we’d start with the croutons.
 Off we go!

 The Best Bread for Croutons